 If you care about the breastfeeding dyad like Maya Angelou says, then that's half of the prerequisites sorted for becoming a Milk Mentor.
 The only other thing we ask is that you have breastfed/chestfed your child for at least six months.
 If you meet these prerequisites, then this is what the Milk Mentors programme has to offer you:

-Each Milk Mentor will complete a 30 hour course that covers essential topics including:
+Each Milk Mentor will complete a comprehensive course that covers essential topics, including:

 1-to-1 support/group settings

 Physiology & anatomy of the mother and baby

 What to expect of ages and stages

 How to recognise special circumstances and when to refer

 Milk Mentors that have completed the course, will receive a DBS check and insurance to run groups and/or provide one-to-one chats with parents in the local area about what to expect and how to deal with their baby's normal behaviour.

 There will be fortnightly supervision offered so that we can meet up in a group setting and debrief and discuss any questions or concerns that may have popped up in that time.

 All Milk Mentors have access to continuing professional development (CPD) twice a year.
 This is an opportunity to explore relevant issues around breastfeeding and the topic of support a bit further.